microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingbusiness-post-appointments.md

 | Authorization  | Bearer {code}.
 Required.|

 ## Request body

 In the request body, supply a JSON representation of a [bookingAppointment](../resources/bookingappointment.md) object.

-If maximumAttedeesCount of the service is greater than 1:
+If the maximum number of customers (**maximumAttedeesCount**) allowed in the [service](../resources/bookingservice.md) is greater than 1:

 - Make sure that the customers exist in the Booking Calendar.
-If they don’t, create using the create Customer API.
+If they don’t, create using the [Create bookingCustomer](bookingbusiness-post-customers.md).

-- Pass valid customer IDs while creating or updating the appointment.
+- Pass valid customer IDs when you create or update the appointment.
 In case a valid customer ID isn’t passed, that customer won't be present in the resulting appointment object.

 ## Response
 If successful, this method returns a `201 Created` response code and a [bookingAppointment](../resources/bookingappointment.md) object in the response body.